ursatile/css4eng/02-01-boxes-and-borders.md

 ### ems and rems

 An `em` is another unit from the days of mechanical typesetting.
-The capital letter M was usually the largest
+Lines and columns of printing type would be set using cast metal blocks, one for each letter; The capital letter M was usually the largest shape - or glyph - in a particular typeface;